MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/getting-started.md

 ---
 title: "Getting started"
-description: Learn the basics to deploy your SharePoint Server: install, upgrade, or move to the cloud. ms.author: serdars
+description: "Learn the basics to deploy your SharePoint Server: install, upgrade, or move to the cloud." ms.author: serdars
 author: SerdarSoysal
 manager: serdars